Access to health information: users

 - Increased knowledge may lead to more appropriate usage of health services, which in turn improves health status and reduces costs

-Box 1: Misinformation and the internet
+Box 1: Access to health information: the internet

 - Funding for research in to the barriers to use of, or access to, information

 - The formation of national policies on health information